Skip to main content

 Perform: Five sets of five

 Depending on whom you ask, thrusters are either one of the best compound movements to add to your free weight leg workout or a form of torture.
 This simple-seeming movement utilizes major muscle groups throughout your body and also requires serious aerobic capacity.
 Start with an empty barbell and gradually increase your weight and reps as you gain strength.
-To perform this free weight leg exercise:
+To perform this free weight back squat:

 1. Start with the barbell in the front rack position, which means you’ll hold the barbell right at your collarbone with your elbows tucked under the bar.